https://www.tadfitchsauthorpage.com/

 Titanic?
 Shedding Light on the Controversy

-co-authored with Bill Wormstedt, and which was an expanded version
+that I co-authored with Bill Wormstedt, and which was an

-whether the rumors and tales of one of Titanic’s officers
+article explored whether the rumors and tales of one of Titanic’s

-having committed suicide were true.
-We examined as many eyewitness
+officers having committed suicide were true.
+We examined as many

-accounts as possible, and took into account a wide range of
+eyewitness accounts as possible, and took into account a wide

-evidence beyond that.
-The research that went into this article was
+range of evidence beyond that.
+The research that went into this

-years in the making and has since continued, leading to additions
+article was years in the making and has since continued, leading

-and revisions to the original web article, as well as the
+to additions and revisions to the original web article, as well

-inclusion of a revised and expanded version of this article and
+as the inclusion of a revised and expanded version of this

-the website as an appendix in our book, On a Sea of Glass.
+article and the website as an appendix in our book, On a Sea

 • Down With the Ship, The Fate of Captain